Buffalo market reopens to debate over healing, sensitivity

 “I think there’s still a place of mourning and grieving,” she said.
 “We’re still kind of in a blaming space, where they need somewhere to focus that energy.
 And so it’s just being focused here, which is completely understandable.”

-Near the store’s entrance Thursday, signs labeled “community counseling” hung from pitched tents.
-Residents looked on from behind the fence, some of them angrily, as Tops managers hosted the press event.
+Near the store’s entrance, signs labeled “community counseling” hung from pitched tents.
+On Thursday, residents looked on from behind the fence, some of them angrily, as Tops managers hosted the press event.

 Part of the anger stems from a sense that not enough effort was made to seek enough voices from the community.